lapisrocks/DiscreteAdversarialDistillation/README.md

 ### DAD Samples

 We open source our set of DAD clip samples, from ImageNet.
-This can be found here.
+This will be released soon.